Judge upholds Seattle cap on move-in fees for renters

 “The City Council sought to aid renters by limiting upfront payments and allowing payment plans to help more people access apartments that might otherwise be out of reach,” City Attorney Pete Holmes said in a statement.
 “I’m gratified the judge looked at this complicated legal terrain and agreed the City remained well within its bounds when taking these steps to protect Seattle’s tenants.”

-Sean Martin, executive director of the Rental Housing Association of Washington, said the group hasn’t made a decision yet on a potential appeal and had no comment on the ruling.
+Sean Martin, executive director of the Rental Housing Association of Washington, said the group hasn’t decided yet whether to appeal and had no comment on the ruling.

 Various landlord groups are also battling the city in court over other recent City Council measures, most notably the city’s law requiring landlords to accept the first qualified tenant.